YuhangSong/reward-bases/Simulations/neurons_visualisation/README.md

 Install [Julia](https://julialang.org) and make sure that the `julia` command can be ran from your command line.

-Install packages used in the scripts, they are all quite standard and can be installed with the `Pkg.add` command.
+Install packages used in the scripts, they are all quite standard, and can be installed with the `Pkg.add` command.
 To do that, type `julia` in your command line (you should be inside julia now with your terminal starting with `julia>`) and then run:

 ```julia